jumpinjackie/mapguide-api-bindings/src/Bindings/Php/README.md

 # Supported PHP version

-This binding targets the Windows release of PHP 7.1.18, the current PHP version in the 7.1 series.
+This binding targets the Windows release of PHP 7.1.19, the current PHP version in the 7.1 series.

-The binding is built against the *thread-safe* release of PHP, meaning it currently can only be used in Apache httpd server with `mod_php`
+The binding is built against the *non-thread-safe* release of PHP, meaning it currently can only be used in Apache httpd server via FastCGI with the `mod_fcgid` module

 No binding is provided for PHP 7.1 on Linux at this point in time as none of the Linux distros where we provide MapGuide binaries for (CentOS 6.x / Ubuntu 14.04), provide an official PHP 7.x package.